Moving to Philadelphia – Things to Know About Philly

 Decide Where to Live Before Moving to Philadelphia

 Although safety is, arguably, the most important one, there are other factors people take into consideration when choosing the right neighborhood.
 For example, if you’re moving with dogs, you’ll likely want to be close to dog parks and off-leash areas.
-If you plan on getting auto transport services to ship your car to your new home, you probably want to live somewhere where parking isn’t impossible to find.
+If you plan on getting auto shipping services to transport your car across the country to your new home, you probably want to live somewhere where parking isn’t impossible to find.

-Everyone’s situation and preferences are different, which means that a list of the best neighborhoods in Philadelphia differs from one person to another.
+Everyone’s situation and preferences are different maybe you are moving for a relationship or in pursuit of knowledge, which means that a list of the best neighborhoods in Philadelphia differs from one person to another.
 However, to make your search easier, we’ve compiled a list of some of our favorites.

 Which Neighborhoods Should You Consider